Nigel Farage: European Parliament

-Farage was a founder member of UKIP in 1993.
-On 12 September 2006 he was elected leader of UKIP with 45 per cent of the vote, 20 percentage points ahead of his nearest rival.
-He pledged to bring discipline to the party and to maximise UKIP's representation in local, parliamentary and other elections.
-In a PM programme interview on BBC Radio 4 that day he pledged to end the public perception of UKIP as a single-issue party and to work with allied politicians in the Better Off Out campaign, committing himself not to stand against the MPs who have signed up to that campaign.

-In his maiden speech to the UKIP conference, on 8 October 2006, Farage told delegates that the party was "at the centre-ground of British public opinion" and the "real voice of opposition".
-He said: "We've got three social democratic parties in Britain – Labour, Lib Dem and Conservative are virtually indistinguishable from each other on nearly all the main issues" and "you can't put a cigarette paper between them and that is why there are nine million people who don't vote now in general elections that did back in 1992."

-At 10pm on 19 October 2006, Farage took part in a three-hour live interview and phone-in with James Whale on the national radio station Talksport.
-Four days later, Whale announced on his show his intention to stand as UKIP's candidate in the 2008 London Mayoral Election.
-Farage said that Whale "not only has guts, but an understanding of what real people think".
-Whale later decided not to stand and UKIP was represented by Gerard Batten.

 2010 general election

 On 4 September 2009 Farage resigned as UKIP's leader to focus on his campaign to become Member of Parliament for Buckingham at Westminster in the 2010 general election.
 He later told The Times journalist Camilla Long that UKIP internal fights took up far too much time.

 Farage stood against sitting Buckingham MP, John Bercow, the newly elected Speaker of the House of Commons, despite the convention that the Speaker, as a political neutral, is not normally challenged in his or her bid for re-election by any of the major parties.
 He later said he "miscalculated" the popularity of Bercow in the constituency.

 Farage came third with 8,401 votes.
 Bercow was re-elected with 12,529 votes and in second place with 10,331 votes was John Stevens, a former Conservative MEP who campaigned as an independent accompanied by "Flipper the Dolphin" (a reference to MPs – including Bercow – flipping second homes).